The geodatabase is a container used to hold a collection of datasets. There are different types:

-Typically, users will employ multiple file geodatabases for their data collections and access these simultaneously for their GIS work.
+Users can employ multiple file geodatabases for their data collections and access these simultaneously for their GIS work.

 When you need a large, multiuser geodatabase that can be edited and used simultaneously by many users, the enterprise geodatabase provides a good solution.
 It adds the ability to manage a shared, multiuser geodatabase as well as support for a number of critical version-based GIS workflows.
 The ability to leverage your organization's enterprise relational databases is a key advantage of the enterprise geodatabase.

-- Extremely large, continuous GIS databases
+- Extremely large, continuous GIS datasets

 - Many simultaneous users